KeyofBlueS/xfce4-display-profile-chooser/README.md

 A graphical user interface is provided with yad.

 ### TODO
 Prevent the application of a profile that contains one or more displays that are not connected, cause it can lead to a misconfiguration.
-Help is needed, please see https://github.com/KeyofBlueS/xfce4-display-profile-chooser/issues/1
+Help is needed, please see https://github.com/KeyofBlueS/xfce4-display-profile-chooser/issues/1.
+ANYWAY if your display/s are always the same, then this script could be considered reliable.

 ### INSTALL
 ```sh